Where Is Sania Feagin From?

 Sania Feagin.
 Source: Getty Images

 Sania Feagin is from Ellenwood, Georgia, and was named to the Unanimous All-American First Team.
 Feagin was ranked as the No. 1 forward and the No. 4 overall player in the 2021 Class.
 She attended Forest Park High School, where Feagin averaged 18.9 points, 10.3 rebounds, and 4.2 blocks per game during her senior year.
 She was selected to the All-State Team by the Atlanta Journal-Constitution four times, earning first-team honors as a junior and senior.
-Feagin was awarded the Georgia Gatorade Player of the Year award in 2020 when led Forest Park to the Class 6A State Championship.
+Feagin was awarded the Georgia Gatorade Player of the Year award in 2020 when she led Forest Park to the Class 6A State Championship.
 She also helped the team to second place in the 2021 5A State Championship.
 Throughout her high school career, Feagin scored over 1,800 points and 1,300 rebounds.
 She was named to the Naismith All-America First Team, the WBCA All-America Team, and the McDonald's All-America Team in 2020.

 Sania Feagin nationality

-Sania Feagin is an American national who was born in Ellenwood, Georgia, United States.
+Sania Feagin is an American national.

 FAQs on Sania Feagin